 Skip to Content

-Spiritual Gifts: What They Are & Using Yours
+Spiritual Gifts: Discover What Yours Are & How to Use Them

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Spiritual Gifts.
-As believers, we were given spiritual gifts when the Holy Spirit entered us.
-Each of us, however, as created by God to be unique individuals, have unique gifts.
+As believers, we were given special abilities called spiritual gifts when the Holy Spirit of God entered us.
+Each of us, however, as created by God to be unique individuals, have different gifts.
 Identifying your spiritual gifts and understanding them is key to learning where God would have you serve His people and where you will find joy.

 And in 1 Corinthians 12:1:

-Now about the gifts of the Spirit, brothers and sisters, I do not want you to be uninformed. – 1 Corinthians 12:1
+Now concerning spiritual gifts, brothers, I do not want you to be uninformed.

 Before we explore the spiritual gifts, let’s first explore what spiritual gifts are NOT: